jakubhricik/FoodApp/README.md

 # FoodApp

-App made by React Native.
+App made using React Native.
 I started to made this app to learn some new concepts of ReactNative and Javascript

 ---